Quick start

 pandas.Dataframe.filter()

-✔ By-row data processing tasks (e.g. input preprocessing).
+✔ By-row data processing tasks (e.g. cleaning or normalizing input data).

 Other tasks cannot easily be parallelized:

-✖ Computations that require non-partitionable datasets (e.g. median computation, sorting)
+✖ Computations on non-partitionable datasets (e.g. median computation, sorting)

 ✖ I/O intensive tasks (file loading, network communications)